fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/main.md

 - Different processes have different dataset sizes
 - You're using dynamic batching

+With the advanced features covered, let's consolidate the key practices that will help you write robust, efficient DDP training code.

-## 8. Best Practices and Common Patterns
+## 9. Best Practices and Common Patterns

-Here are best practices distilled from production DDP training:
+Here are best practices distilled from production DDP training.
+Following these patterns will help you avoid common pitfalls and build reliable distributed training pipelines:

 ### Always Validate Single-Process First